 Now,

 is the mis-classification error of the algorithm on a single sub-graph.
-We can get an error here from one of two ways.
-First, if our sub-graph contains node $i$ but incorrectly classify it.
-Second, if we don't sample node $i$ and it's in the core.
+We can get an error here from one of two ways: if our sub-graph contains node $i$ but incorrectly classifies it, or if we do not sample node $i$ and it is in the core.
 Thus,

-where $\bc^{(b)*}$ is the true core labels restricted to sub-graph $b$ and $y_i^{(b)}=1$ if node $i$ is in the core and was not sampled in $b$, and 0 otherwise.
+where $\bc^{*(b)}$ is the true core labels restricted to sub-graph $b$ and $y_i^{(b)}=1$ if node $i$ is in the core and was not sampled in $b$, and 0 otherwise.
 Thus,